Sandra Jones Campbell

 Berkeley-based sculptor Joseph Slusky grew up in Los Angeles, where he was fascinated with the colorful British toy soldiers at the farmers market, car shows at the Pan Pacific Auditorium, and the Southern California beach.
 He studied Architecture at UC Berkeley and later taught there.
 Slusky’s work finds its roots in the cubist, constructivist, and surrealist movements.
 His hand-painted, welded steel sculptures encoded in colorful, acrylic lacquer explore the subconscious: “[I]t is the unknown that I’m concerned with.”

-A life-long admirer of the rich tradition of Japanese ceramics, sculptor and arts educator John Toki maintains his studio in Richmond, CA. Among his extensive public commissions are murals and large-scale outdoor clay and porcelain pieces inspired by forms found in nature (mountains, water, snow, and sky).
+Born and raised in the Bay Area, Toki is a Japanese-American ceramic artist and educator.
+He has maintained a studio in Richmond, CA since 1974.
+Among his extensive public commissions are murals and large-scale outdoor clay and porcelain pieces inspired by forms found in nature (mountains, water, snow, and sky), including twenty-foot tall piece Blue Back on view at the Oakland Museum.

 Born and raised in the Netherlands, Patricia Vader is an astronomer-turned-wind artist and metal sculptor.
 Her predilection for creating kinetic art stems from her own playful spirit and a positive public response.
 Vader works from her expansive hilltop property in Martinez, where the surrounding flora and fauna inspire her.